ibm-cloud-docs/solution-tutorials/lamp-stack.md

 The vulnerability scanners scans the server for any vulnerabilities related to the server.
 To run a vulnerability scan on the server follow the steps below.

 1. From the dashboard, select your server and then click on the security tab.
 2. Click on the **scan** button and to start the scan.
 The scan can take up to 10 minutes depending the type of application running on your server.
-3. Once the scan is completed, you should see a "Scan Complete" button to view the scan report.
+3. Once the scan is completed, you should see a **Scan Complete** button to view the scan report.
   ![Two Monitoring](images/solution4/Vulnerabilities.png)
-4. Click on the "Scan complete" button to view the report.
+4. Click on the **Scan complete** button to view the report.
 View the report for any vulnerabilities.
 Expand on each of the results by clicking on the -+ buttons on the right.

-The report should look like below:
+    The report should look like the image below:
   ![Two Monitoring](images/solution4/VulnerabilityResults.png)

 ### Firewalls